AshridgeTechnologies/elemento/stories/Generic model object.md

 - ✅ Function to get a model element class for a schema
 - ✅ Cache classes so single class for each element type
 - Instances instantiated using a JSON schema
+- Defines elements
+- Validates JSON when loading using the schema
+- Share definitions between schemas
 - All tests continue to pass
+- Covers all style attributes
 - Use generated class for user-defined components

 Technical